The European Sleeper train from Paris to Berlin

 Sold as classic, these are 5-berth compartments in air-conditioned couchette cars built for German Railways in the 1990s.
 Each of the 9 compartments has 5 berths, upper & lower on one side, upper, middle & lower on the other.

 Each berth is provided with a clean sheet, blanket & pillow.
 There is a toilet and 1 or 2 washrooms at each end of the corridor.
 The compartment door has a normal lock and a security chain.
 A bottle of drinking water is provided for each passenger and you can buy snacks & drinks from the train staff.
 A light breakfast with tea or coffee can be added to your booking when you buy tickets or bought from staff on board.
-Compartment windows open, one or two corridor side windows also open.
-Couchette compartments are not segregated by gender as you do not normally get fully undressed, but women can book a berth in a ladies-only compartment.
-See couchette car numbering plan.
+Compartment windows open, one or two windows in the corridor also open.

-European Sleeper 5-berth couchette car at Prague
+European Sleeper 5-berth couchette car at Berlin Hbf

 European Sleeper 5 berth couchette European Sleeper 5 berth couchette